Xishan Senior High School

 Jiangsu Xishan Senior High School, commonly known as Xishan Senior High School, is a high school in Xishan District, Wuxi, Jiangsu Province, China.
 It was founded in 1907.
-The school emphasises science and technology education; in 2006, they invested over RMB30,000,000 in computing and network facilities.
+The school emphasises science and technology; in 2006, they invested over RMB30,000,000 in computing and network facilities.

 History

-Jiangsu Xishan Senior High School was founded in 1907 by Kuang Zhongmo, a well-reputed local entrepreneur.
+Jiangsu Xishan Senior High School was founded in 1907 by Kuang Zhongmo, a reputable local entrepreneur.
 Kuang started his career in cotton spinning and expanded his business into real state and finance.
 He founded Kuang's Senior High School in his home town, the Yong's Villa, which was the predecessor of Jiangsu Xishan Senior High School.
 Kuang's Senior High provided local teenagers with both traditional Confucianism education and modern subjects, such as maths and physics.

 During the World War II, Kuang's major possession, the Penglai Market in downtown Shanghai, was destroyed by Japanese army, and the Kuang's Senior High was forced to close down.
 In 1952, three years after the end of the China Civil War, the local Wuxi government decided to rebuild Kuang's Senior High School, both its campus and the great reputation of the Kuang's education.
 The Kuang's Senior High School was renamed the Senior High of Wuxi County.
 In 1996, it was renamed again as Jiangsu Xishan Senior High School, and became a public high school run by the Jiangsu Province Government.